ddombro3/solana-rpc-price-engine/README.md

 The goal is to get price data directly from on chain pool state instead of relying only on third party price APIs.

+## Benchmark Example

+One of the main reasons for calculating price directly from Solana pool reserves is to compare how quickly on-chain state reflects market movement versus external price APIs.

+During one test, the tracked token experienced a very sharp selloff.
+At that point, the engine reported:

 ## Why I built it

 Price APIs can be delayed, cached, or updated slower than the underlying pool.